CadenAlford/A3-GameEngine-BugFrenzy/README.md

 - User Input: WASD for movement of the ladybug
 - Interpolated Rendering
 - Collision on Grasshoppers
 - Gamification: Control the ladybug to collect the orbs and avoid the grasshoppers.
+- ETC.